A stunning, Edwardian, rotating walnut bookshelf - antique

 Description

-In the 1820s, James Shoolbred established his company in London.
+In the 1820s, James Shoolbred founded his company in London.
 James Shoolbred & Co sold fabrics, carpets, and other interior decoration items.
 In the 1870s, the company designed and produced original high-quality furniture inspired by the aesthetic qualities of E.W.
 Godwin's architecture.
-The furniture was sold in the shop and also appeared in the James Shoolbred & Co catalog, which was distributed outside London.
+The furniture was sold in the shop and also appeared in the James Shoolbred & Co catalog, which was distributed beyond London.
 Over the next decade, the company expanded and moved to a larger location in London, becoming one of the first department stores.
 James Shoolbred's furniture was always displayed and photographed alongside fabrics, carpets, and lamps that the company also sold, creating sample interior designs for clients.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon's reign.
 It features significant similarities and references to Roman and Greek ornamentation.